firefart/gosocks/Readme.md

 ### ReadFromClient

 ReadFromClient is the method that handles the data copy from the client (you) to the remote connection.
 You can see the `DefaultHandler` for a sample implementation.
+You can also pass in custom data using the context.

 ### ReadFromRemote

 ReadFromRemote is the method that handles the data copy from the remote connection to the client (you).
 You can see the `DefaultHandler` for a sample implementation.
+You can also pass in custom data using the context.

 ### Close